romanjasiek/portfolio/README.md

 All in all I spend `100+ hours` in building it.

-`Version: 0.5.5`
+`Version: 1.0.0`

 ## What I did here:

 First, I watched an online video tutorial on `Udemy` (https://www.udemy.com/course/css-und-sass/) which covered `HTML` and `CSS` (including `Sass/SCSS`) and had a total running time of 37 hours.

 After watching it and finishing the project I modified the project to include `Font Awesome` and `Bootstrap`, both locally.
-And then I implemented a very basic `lightbox` for the gallery images.
+Then I implemented a very basic `lightbox` for the gallery images.

 And then I started a new `Create-React-App` project and tried to recreate my Portfolio as a `React` app.